asciipip/greenbutton-python/doc/README.md

 "top-level" types.
 Each instance of one of these is present in an `entry` entity in the Atom feed, with the ESPI's entity being contained within the Atom entry's `content` entity.
 The Atom entry's `link` entities are used to relate the top-level entities to each other.
-The only relation type the author has seen is "related", which means that the meaning of the relation must be inferred from the relative types of the related entities.
 Some ESPI feeds appear to have `title` entities in their Atom entries.
 These can be used as friendly names for the ESPI entities being represented.

-As an example, the `MeterReading` entity will be related to one `ReadingType` entity and one or more `IntervalBlock` entities, indicating that readings within the `IntervalBlock`s all share the parameters defined in the `ReadingType` entity.
+As an example, the `MeterReading` entity will be related to one `ReadingType` entity and zero or more `IntervalBlock` entities, indicating that readings within the `IntervalBlock`s all share the parameters defined in the `ReadingType` entity.

+In some feeds the entries link directly to each other, so the `UsagePoint` entry might reference a `MeterReading` directly.
+In other feeds, there is an intermediate URL between them, so the `UsagePoint` might have a "self" URL of ".../UsagePoint/1" and a "related" URL of "../UsagePoint/1/MeterReading" while a `MeterReading` will have a "self" URL of ".../UsagePoint/1/MeterReading/1" and an "up" URL of ".../UsagePoint/1/MeterReading".
+No entity would have a "self" URL of ".../UsagePoint/1/MeterReading".
+This appears to be how many-to-one relationships are represented while only having a single "related" link for each type of relation.

+It is believed that the link URLs are intended to be opaque, so a parser probably shouldn't rely on any particular structure therein.
+All relationship building should be done simply on the basis of string equality comparisons between the URLs.
+That said, we can probably infer certain supplementary identification (account IDs, etc.) by inspecting the URLs after the object structure has been derived.

 There are a number of other, secondary entity types, which fall into more or less one of two categories.
 One category basically serves as